What is it?

-The treatment of the side effects of a medication that is having an effect is more important than the suspension of the medication.
-For example, the doctor may recommend consuming a sugar-free candy or chewing gum without sugar to relieve dry mouth, as well as, use eye drops and keep eyes moist.
+The treatment of the side effects of a medication that has an impact is more important than the suspension of the drug.
+For example, the doctor may recommend consuming a sugar-free candy or chewing gum without sugar to relieve dry mouth and use eye drops and keep eyes moist.

 Stimulation of the nerve

-The regulation of nerve impulses can improve the symptoms of overactive bladder.
-The procedure uses a thin thread that is placed near the sacral nerves (which carry signals to the bladder) where they pass near the tailbone.
+The regulation of nerve impulses can improve the symptoms of an overactive bladder.
+The procedure uses a thin thread near the sacral nerves (which carry signals to the bladder), where they pass near the tailbone.

-This surgical procedure is often done with a trial of a temporary wire or as an advanced procedure in which the permanent electrode is implanted and a longer test is performed before the surgical placement of the pulse generator with batteries.
+This surgical procedure is often done with a trial of a temporary wire or as an advanced procedure in which the permanent electrode is implanted.
+A more extended test is performed before the surgical placement of the pulse generator with batteries.
 Then, the doctor uses a device connected to the wire to create electrical impulses in the bladder, similar to what a pacemaker does for the heart.

 Surgery to treat overactive bladder is reserved for people with severe symptoms who do not respond to other treatments.
 The objective is to optimize the storage capacity and reduce the pressure in the bladder.
 However, these procedures do not help relieve bladder pain.
 The interventions include:

-Surgery to increase the capacity of the bladder .
+Surgery to increase the capacity of the bladder.
 Uses parts of the patient’s bowel to replace a portion of his bladder.
-This surgery is used only in cases of severe urgency incontinence that does not respond to any other treatment.
+This surgery is used only in cases of severe urgency incontinence that do not respond to any other treatment.
 If this type of surgery is performed, it may be necessary to use a catheter intermittently to empty the bladder.

-The elimination of the bladder .
-This procedure is used as a last resort and involves removing the bladder and surgically constructing a replacement or opening in the body, called a stoma, to attach a bag to the skin to collect urine.
+The elimination of the bladder.
+This procedure is used as a last resort.
+It involves removing the bladder and surgically constructing a replacement or opening in the body, called a stoma, to attach a bag to the skin to collect urine.

-In short, the bladder has the capacity to maintain up to 500 ml of urine, and usually it is when you reach approximately half to feel the sensation of urinating.
+In short, the bladder can maintain up to 500 ml of urine, and usually, it is when you reach approximately half that to feel the sensation of urinating.